Engineering (ENGR)

 Circuits I introduces the principles of electrical circuits and systems, including basic circuit elements (resistance, inductance, mutual inductance, capacitance, independent and dependent controlled voltage, and current sources); the topology of electrical networks; Kirchhoff ’s laws; node and mesh analysis; DC circuit analysis; operational amplifiers; transient and sinusoidal steady-state analysis; AC circuit analysis; first- and second-order circuits; Bode plots; and use of computer simulation software to solve circuit problems.

-Co-requisite(s): ENGR 2105, MATH 2320ENGR 2308 Engineering Economics 3 Credits (3 Lec, 0 Lab)
+ENGR 2308 Engineering Economics 3 Credits (3 Lec, 0 Lab)

 The student will utilize methods for determining the comparative financial desirability of engineering alternatives; will be provided the basic tools required to analyze engineering alternatives in terms of their worth and cost, an essential element of engineering practice.
 The student is introduced to the concept of the time value of money and the methodology of basic engineering economy techniques.
-The course will address some aspects of sutainability and will provide the student with the background to enable them to pass the Engineering Economy portion of the Fundamentals of Engineering exam.
+The course will address some aspects of sustainability and will provide the student with the background to enable them to pass the Engineering Economy portion of the Fundamentals of Engineering exam.